-There are currently three primary student organizations on the NMSU Grants Campus.
+These are currently the primary student organizations on the NMSU Grants Campus:

 SkillsUSA is a national organization that encourages leadership for vocational students to help them achieve their potential as leaders in their chosen fields of study.
 There is an annual competition in 92 different areas, including speech, cosmetology, spirit award, welding, aircraft maintenance, graphic arts, machinery, computer animation, nursing, and the movie industry.